 Ever wondered what would have happened if Harry Potter had arrived at Hogwarts a scientific child prodigy, determined to use logic and experimentation to uncover the true nature of wizardry?
 Me neither.
 But AI researcher Eliezer Yudkowsky has, and he's written a 1,500-page novel detailing the insanity that, quite reasonably, follows.

-This blog post from back in the mists of 2012 may have the most perfect title ever written.
+This blog post from back in the mists of 2012 may have the most perfect blog post title ever written.
 The article itself is pretty good too.
 The Last Psychiatrist certainly doesn't think much of academia:

 Imagine a large corporate machine mobilized to get you to buy something you don't need at a tremendously inflated cost, complete with advertising, marketing, and branding that says you're not hip if you don't have one, but when you get one you discover it's of poor quality and obsolete in ten months.
 That's a BA.